By Nimfa L. Estrellado Quezon PPO Provincial Director Police Colonel Romulo Albacea addresses the media during a press conference on the inv...

 “Holiday po noon kaya dapat sana ay naverify muna nila sa issuing court kung valid pa ang warrant.
 Lumabas po na hindi naman nila nakita ang subject sa lugar at hindi rin nila agad nalaman na tapos na pala ang kaso,” Albacea said.

-Police officials responded to the allegations, saying the entry was permitted and part of an effort to verify the suspect’s location.
-They said a barangay official was present at the time and that the officers did not force entry into the residence.
+Police said the entry was permitted and carried out to verify the suspect’s location inside the residence.
+They added that a barangay official was present and that no force was used during the entry.

-Albacea addressed claims circulating on social media regarding the manner of entry into the residence during the operation.
-He clarified the police account based on the video reviewed as part of the ongoing investigation.
+Albacea addressed claims circulating on social media regarding the manner of entry into the residence.
+He said the video showed that officers were allowed entry to verify the suspect’s presence.

 “Yung pong binabanggit sa social media na pwersahan umanong pumasok ang kapulisan sa tahanan ay hindi po ganap na tama batay sa video na ating nakita.
 Makikita po na pinayagan silang pumasok upang mag-verify kung doon nga tumakbo ang hinahanap na suspect,” Albacea said.